-- Educational supplies, curricula, and staff salaries to teach food gardening concepts as part of an evidence-based nutrition education curriculum/lesson reinforcing the beneficial nutrition and physical activity aspects of food gardening; - Point-of-decision signage and other behavioral cues to action that promote healthy eating or physical activity choices in the garden; and - Seeds, plants, potting soil, small gardening tools, and other supplies needed to reinforce nutrition messages being taught through gardening if gardening-based curricula and/or PSE activities are identified in your Program Summary and Budget included with your contract as "gardening supplies for 'ABC' curriculum/PSE activities."
+- Educational supplies, curricula, and staff salaries to teach food gardening concepts as part of an evidence-based nutrition education curriculum/lesson reinforcing the beneficial nutrition and physical activity aspects of food gardening; - Point-of-decision signage and other behavioral cues to action that promote healthy eating or physical activity choices in the garden; and - Seeds, plants, small gardening tools, supplies such as fertilizer and potting soil, and other supplies needed to reinforce nutrition messages being taught through gardening if gardeningbased curricula and/or PSE activities are identified in your Program Summary and Budget included with your contract as "gardening supplies for 'ABC' curriculum/PSE activities."

-- The rental or purchase of garden equipment (including rototillers, tractors, etc.); - The purchase or rental of land for garden plots;

-- All costs associated with staff time to maintain gardens; and - Botany and horticulture discussions, if not tied to a specific, evidence-based nutrition education lesson or curriculum.
+- The rental or purchase of garden equipment (including rototillers, tractors, etc.); - The purchase or rental of land for garden plots; - All costs associated with staff time to maintain gardens; and - Botany and horticulture discussions, if not tied to a specific, evidence-based nutrition education lesson or curriculum.